46Dimensions/VocabPy/README.md

 ## Installation

-Run these commands in your terminal.
+Run these commands in your terminal to install version 1.3.0 Beta.
 You must have Python 3.10+ installed.

 ### Windows